-Introduces major British authors from the early 19th century through today.
+Introduces major British authors from the 19th century to today.
 Readings and discussions will focus on the cultural and historical significance of the literature.
-Students will analyze, interpret, and evaluate
+Students will analyze, interpret, and evaluate the literary works.
+(CR-spr even years; Online: spr odd years)